tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ```

 There are obviously four.
 Why is it hard for it to tell?
 The real answer is that the variable that contains
-that array is actually pointing to an address in memory on your computer.
-The computer has to have a
+that array is actually pointing to a section of memory on your computer, which starts at a memory address.
+The
-starting point and ending point for that information.
-Your computer does not see the starting `[` and
+computer has to have a starting point and ending point for that information.
+Your computer does not see the
-the closing `]` as we do.
-It may have something similar to these brackets, but in between them is all of
+starting `[` and the closing `]` as we do.
+It may have something analogous to these brackets for a program, but
-the data available to the program itself.
-So to break up the memory, it needs characters like the
+in between them is all of the data available to the program itself.
+So to break up the memory, it needs
-null operator (`\0`) to, in the colloquial phrase, work under the hood.
+characters like the null operator (`\0`) to distinguish sections, or memory regions.

 As a disclaimer, there are many things in place today to prevent a program you run from being allowed
 outside of its designated bounds memory wise.
 In the past, and still if done incorrectly (or purposely)
 with lower level languages like C, these variables that held memory addresses caused many problems.
-These memory addresses are referred to as pointers.
-They literally hold the value of the address where
+These memory addresses can be referred to with what are known as pointers.
+They literally hold the value of the
-the data you want lives.
+address where the data you want lives.
 It is similar to knowing the address of your friend's home.
-You would often
+You would
-see this in C as below:
+often see this in C as below:

 ```c
 // The "*" indicates the variable is a pointer